Ask and Remember: A Questions-Only Replay Strategy for Continual Visual Question Answering: Question-only replay with Attention Distillation ( )

 \subsection{Overview}

-We propose \textbf{\qstmethodshort{}}, a novel approach for \setting{} that eliminates the need to store images from previous tasks by using only past task questions (see Fig.~\ref{fig:main_fig}).
-Following several works in continual learning \citep{li2017lwf, dhar2019learning}, we adopt a regularisation framework where the total learning objective $\mathcal{L}_{\text{VQACL}}$ consists of two main components:
+We propose \textbf{\qstmethodshort{}}, a novel approach for \setting{} framework that avoids image storage by relying solely on previously encountered questions (see Fig.~\ref{fig:main_fig}).
+Inspired by prior work in continual learning~\citep{li2017lwf, dhar2019learning}, we adopt a regularisation framework in which the overall learning objective $\mathcal{L}_{\text{VQACL}}$ is composed of two main components:

-The first, the plasticity term \(\mathcal{L}_{\text{Plasticity}}\), guides the model’s adaptation to the current task $\mathcal{T}^t$, and $\lambda>0$ is a weighting coefficient adjusting the balance between plasticity and stability.
-Following common practice in VQA~\cite{zhang2023vqacl, Ravi_2023_WACV, Antol_2015_ICCV}, we implement this loss using cross-entropy to compare the network’s prediction for an input image-question pair \((x^t, q^t)\) with the corresponding annotated answer \(y^t\):
+The plasticity term \(\mathcal{L}_{\text{Plasticity}}\), drives the model to adapt to the current task $\mathcal{T}^t$, while the weighting factor $\lambda>0$ balances the trade-off between the two loss terms.
+Following common practice in VQA~\cite{zhang2023vqacl, Ravi_2023_WACV, Antol_2015_ICCV}, we implement the plasticity loss using cross-entropy to compare the network’s prediction for an input image-question pair \((x^t, q^t)\), against the ground-truth answer \(y^t\):

-The second loss component, the stability term \(\mathcal{L}_{\text{Stability}}\), helps prevent forgetting.
-In the standard VQACL setting, where images from past tasks can be stored in the memory \(\mathcal{M}\), this term can be implemented similarly to the plasticity term, using cross-entropy and averaging the loss over triplets \(~{(x^m, q^m, y^m) \in \mathcal{M}}\).
-In the \setting~setting, storage of images \(x^m\) from past tasks in the memory \(\mathcal{M}\) is prohibited.
-To address this limitation, we propose a novel \(\mathcal{L}_{\text{Stability}}\) loss tailored for \setting.
-This loss combines two complementary strategies—pseudo-labeling $\mathcal{L}_{\text{PL}}$ and attention distillation $\mathcal{L}_{\text{Att}}$— to effectively compensate for the absence of past task images, ensuring robust knowledge retention while adhering to the constraints of the \setting~framework.
-In our case, the stability term can be written as:
+The second loss component, the stability term \(\mathcal{L}_{\text{Stability}}\), mitigates catastrophic forgetting.
+In the standard VQACL, where images from previous tasks are stored in memory \(\mathcal{M}\), the stability term is computed analogously using cross-entropy, averaging the loss over triplets \(~{(x^m, q^m, y^m) \in \mathcal{M}}\).
+However, under the \setting~setting, storage of images \(x^m\) from past tasks in the memory \(\mathcal{M}\) is disallowed.
+To overcome this limitation, we design a novel stability loss \(\mathcal{L}_{\text{Stability}}\) tailored for \setting.
+Our approach integrates two complementary losses—question-only replay $\mathcal{L}_{\text{QR}}$ and attention distillation $\mathcal{L}_{\text{ACD}}$—to effectively compensate for the absence of past task images, ensuring robust knowledge retention within the constraints of the \setting{} framework.
+Thus, the stability term is expressed as:

-In the following, we explain how we implement these two losses without using any images from past tasks.